microsoft/hlsl-specs/proposals/0026-hlsl-long-vector-type.md

 Long vectors are not permitted in:

 * Resource types other than ByteAddressBuffer or StructuredBuffer.
-* Any part of the shader's signature including entry function parameters and return types.
+* Any part of the shader's signature including entry function parameters and return types or user-defined struct parameters.
 * Cbuffers or tbuffers.
-* A mesh/amplification `Payload` entry parameter structure.
-* A ray tracing `Parameter`, `Attributes`, or `Payload` parameter structure.
+* A ray tracing `Parameter`, `Attributes`, or `Payload` parameter structures.
 * A work graph record.

 #### Constructing vectors